-In the event of a component failure, a hazard warning flag appears in the title bar of the console GUI.
+In the event of a component failure, a hazard warning flag appears in the title bar of mxGUI.
 Hover over the warning triangle to view the last ten alarm messages.
 Messages in red indicate active alarms; messages in yellow are resolved.